AnotherRegularDude/ollama-web-search-mcp/README.md

 ### Web Search Tool

-The server exposes a single tool for web search:
+The server exposes a tool for web search:

 **Tool Name**: `web_search`